If (magazine): Bibliographic details

 The magazine was bimonthly until the March 1954 issue, which was followed by April 1954, inaugurating a monthly period that ran until June 1955.
 This was followed by August 1955, resuming a bimonthly schedule that ran until July 1964, with only one irregularity, when the February 1959 issue was followed by July 1959.
 After July 1964, If ran a monthly schedule until April 1970, with three omissions: there were no issues dated September 1964, June 1969, or August 1969.
 From May–June 1970, the issues were bimonthly and bore the names of two months.
 This bimonthly sequence ran through the last issue at the end of 1974.
 The date the magazine printed on the cover reverted to a single month with the June 1971 issue, though the contents page still used two months to identify the issue.
 The volume numbering began with six issues to a volume: there were three errors on the magazine contents page, with volume 8 number 1 incorrectly printed as volume 7 number 6; volume 9 number 3 printed as volume 8 number 6; and volume 10 number 1 printed as volume 10 number 6.
 Volume 14, which began in March 1964, ran through the end of the year, with seven numbers; the remaining volumes had 12 numbers each except for volume 19 which had 10 and volume 22 which had 8.

 Several British editions of If were produced.
 In 1953 and 1954, Strato Publications reprinted 15 issues, numbering them from 1 to 15; another 18 were reprinted between 1959 and 1962, with the issue numbers started at 1 again.
 Between January and November 1967 a UK edition appeared from Gold Star Publications; these were identical to the US edition dated ten months previously.
 Between 1972 and 1974, 15 of the UPD editions of If were imported, renumbered and repriced for UK distribution.
 The numbering, inexplicably, ran from 1 to 9, and then 11, 1, 13, 3, 4 and 5.

-The editorial succession at If was as follows:
+The editorial succession at If is as follows: